WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 ## Setup Dev

-To expedite developemnt I went ahead and setup development environment that I could log into on Digital Ocean.
+To expedite development I went ahead and set up development environment that I could log into on Digital Ocean.
 This allowed me to get all of my tests working a bit quicker than just running them through GitHub, but being as similar as possible.
-This allowed me to learn the ins and outs of setting up TestProject without needing to do a full install everytime through github actions.
+This allowed me to learn the ins and outs of setting up TestProject without needing to do a full install every time through Github's actions.

 [![Test Project Dev Machine setup notes card](https://waylonwalker.com/new-machine-tpio.png)](https://waylonwalker.com/notes/new-machine-tpio)
 > I am not going to go into full dev machine setup here, but you can read my [setup notes](https://waylonwalker.com/notes/new-machine-tpio).

-## Pytest
+## 🐍 Pytest
 _you can see all of the tests ran with pytest on [github](https://github.com/waylonwalker/waylonwalker-com-tests/tree/master/tests)_

 I chose to go down the route of using pytest.
 I really liked the idea of utilizing fixtures, automatically running my test functions, and utilizing a bit of the pytest reporting capabilities.